jpickard393/stocklookup/README.md

 From this screen you are able to add the company to your watch list.

-Example market symbols to use
+Example market symbols to use:

-Company	        Symbol
+Company.
+Symbol
-Microsoft	    MSFT
+Microsoft:   MSFT
-Tesla	        TSLA
+Tesla:       TSLA
-Salesforce	    CRM
+Salesforce:  CRM
-Service now	    NOW
+Service now: NOW
-Nvidia	        NVDA
+Nvidia:      NVDA
-Facebook	    FB
+Facebook:    FB
-Apple	        AAPL
+Apple:       AAPL
-Amazon	        AMZN
+Amazon:      AMZN